Indrani Dasgupta: Early life and education

-Raised in Muscat in a Bengali family of engineers, Dasgupta studied at Delhi Public School, R. K. Puram.
+Raised in Muscat in a Bengali family of engineers, Dasgupta studied at Indian School Muscat (Darsait) & Delhi Public School, R. K. Puram.
 After her schooling she did her B.A.
 Economics Honours from Miranda House, University of Delhi, followed by M.A in Economics from Jawaharlal Nehru University in 2004.

 Career

 An aspiring lawyer, she ventured into the modelling industry at the age of 18, when while studying at Miranda House, she was spotted by designer Ashish Soni, who asked her walk ramp for his clothing line.
 This started her modelling career, however she continued her studies on the side.